Oklahoma Court Records

 What is an Aggravated DWI in Oklahoma?

-There is no aggravated DWI in Oklahoma and what is obtainable is aggravated DWI.
+There is no aggravated DWI in Oklahoma.
+Only aggravated DWIs.
 Aggravated DUI refers to the situation where the blood or breath liquor concentration is 0.15% or higher as at the time of the arrest.
-Following the Oklahoma Department of Public Safety. for a first-time offender, the period of revocation is around half a year.
+Following the Oklahoma Department of Public Safety.
+For a first-time offender, the period of revocation is around half a year.
 A second time offender within the space of 10 years gets a year or more period of revocation.
 A third-time offender, within ten years, gets three years or more time of revocation.
 Additional punishments may require mandatory in-patient alcohol treatment for 28 days, alcohol checks during the probation period, and 480 hours of community service.

 What Happens When You Get a DWI in Oklahoma?